 First, you can be hired by Earthrise as a paid intern.
 A student can also combine a paid internship with a paid 2-4 week internship funded by a PILP stipend.
 Because Earthrise has limited funding for summer intern salaries, Earthrise will encourage all successful internship applicants to also seek PILP funding or funding from other sources, such as the Wyss Fellowship.
 If students obtain such funding it will take the place of the student’s salary from Earthrise for some or all of the summer (and may allow Earthrise to hire an additional intern).

-Second, students can also apply to be a paid extern that while additionally receiving academic credit.
-Earthrise will pay all its summer clerks $15 per hour.
+Second, students can also apply to be a paid extern while additionally receiving academic credit.
+Earthrise will pay all its summer clerks $16 per hour.
 Students should indicate in their application whether they prefer an internship, or an externship that also includes academic credit.

 All applying students should indicate whether they are work-study eligible.
 Earthrise receives a work-study grant each year and does expect students who are work-study eligible to be paid, at least in part, with work-study funds.

 Earthrise’s summer clerks’ responsibilities include assisting Earthrise clinical professors and staff attorneys in all aspects of public interest environmental litigation, including legal research, drafting pleadings and motions, participating in negotiations, and potentially court appearances.
 Earthrise is looking for applicants with strong research and writing skills and a demonstrated interest in public interest environmental law.
 Summer clerks will be expected to work a minimum of ten weeks, forty hours per week.
 Work schedules will be flexible, allowing for vacations and long weekends.
 Note also that Earthrise has a staff attorney based in the Massachusetts, and it may be possible for one extern or intern also to be based in Massachusetts.